faithastrid/CouchIno/readme.md

 Implement a digital e-stop

+### Update 4/10/23
+Showcase was on friday.
+Dhruv, faith, arnav, and jake were there.
+SHoutout jake for running mutliple robots.
+After showcase, Jake and Dhruv took couch on a testdrive, and then it stopped working.
+Weekly Update: Batteriues are at 13.7V.
+They should be at 12.
+When we turn on couch, we drive, then error lights turn on.
+No idea why.
+Working on it.

 ### Update 4/3/23
 Weekly meeting: Arnav, Dhruv, Faith, and Purva took the couch for a drive around the EER bottom floor.
 Planned details for the showcase on Friday.
 Caught Faith up on audio plans for future.